mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 ### Entity

 Entities carry metadata about an activity or conversation.
 Each entity's meaning and shape is defined by the `type` field.
-An optional `$instance` field carries references to input text.
 Additional type-specific fields sit as peers to the `type` field.

 Some non-Bot-Framework entities may have a preexisting field called `type`.
 Parties integrating these entities into the activity entity format are advised to define field-level mapping to resolve conflicts with the `type` field name and other incompatibilities with serialization requirement `A2001` as part of the IRI defining the entity type.